ByWzN/PDF-TOOLKIT/README.md

 # PDF-TOOLKIT
 A modern Windows desktop application for splitting, merging, converting, and extracting text from PDF files using Python.

 # PDF Toolkit

-A modern desktop application built with Python for working with PDF files.

 ## Features
 - Split PDF files into smaller parts
 - Merge multiple PDFs